 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I would like to thank the member for his question regarding medevac services from Nunavut communities.
-It is of high importance to us, and if there is a delay, we are informed.
+I thank the member for his question.
+We have recognized the importance of medevac services for Nunavummiut.
+We are informed of any delays in medevacs.
 We have regular communications with Keewatin Air.
-They inform us twice a day and give us updates on delays and scheduling and so on, and if there is a delay, they give us a reason why, and what they're going to do about it, or if they should call in another airline or another aircraft to go to that community.
+They inform us twice a day and give us updates on delays and scheduling and, if there is a delay, they give us a reason why and what they're going to do about it, or if they should call in another airline or another aircraft to go to that community.

-We have looked at this matter, and if there are delays, we look at the reason, and there has also been correspondence between the airlines and the letter is cc'd to the member identifying what the reason was for the delay of that medevac aircraft.
+Since my fellow MLA first asked about this matter, we have looked into it and if there are delays, we look at the reason.
+There has also been correspondence between the airlines and the letter is cc'd to the member, identifying what the reason was for the delay of the medevac aircraft.
 Thank you, Mr. Speaker.